 We provide workouts that only take 35 minutes of time, yet provide an hour of benefit.
 That’s a time saving bargain.
 Kettlebells are probably the most efficient total body exercise, plus they are amazing calorie burning routines to help you shed pounds faster.
 There’s no “law” that says you have to workout an hour to get maximum benefit, especially if you choose your exercise method wisely.
 You’ll save time and get quick results when you know the most efficient exercises to do.

-Maybe you can’t always attend sessions at a gym, but you might be able to make it a special project for one boot camp, learning the routines and movements then using them at home when the boot camp ends.
+Maybe you can’t always attend the sessions at the gym, but you might be able to make it a special project for one boot camp, learning the routines and movements then using them at home when the boot camp ends.
 In fact, one mother attended boot camp and worked out with her kids at home, turning their basement into her next boot camp location.
 The kids actually loved it and they got to spend time together getting healthy.

 – Get up a little earlier to exercise before the family gets up.
 It’s tough, but you can pack a lot into a short time if you know the right workouts.
 It also boosts your metabolism for the day.